MicrosoftDocs/learn/learn-pr/wwl/introduction-end-analytics-use-microsoft-fabric/includes/4-use-fabric.md

 Before you can explore the end-to-end capabilities of Microsoft Fabric, it must be enabled for your organization.
-You may need to work with your IT department to enable Fabric for your organization.
+You might need to work with your IT department to enable Fabric for your organization.
 The permissions required to enable Fabric are either:

 - *Fabric admin*
 - *Power Platform admin*